OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

             void           *data
         )

-    The filter callback function recieves 3 parameters, that are the Job, the Device and the Filter data.
+    The filter callback function receives 3 parameters, that are the Job, the Device, and the Filter data.

-    Depending upon the features, stability, ease of use, documentation, pricing and license you may use any third party API to perform this task of conversion.
-CUPS Snap also provides
+    Depending upon the features, stability, ease of use, documentation, pricing, and license you may use any third party API to perform this task of conversion.

+    The default filter callback function added in PAPPL are `_papplJobFilterJPEG` and `_papplJobFilterPNG` which can be found in the file [Job-Filter.c](https://github.com/michaelrsweet/pappl/blob/master/pappl/job-filter.c) and can be referenced for writing your own callback function.

 <h2 id="template"> Template for PAPPL-based Printer Driver </h2>

     //
-    // Include neccessary headers
+    // Include necessary headers
     //
     # include <pappl/pappl.h>